-Advisory: CIS 50A or equivalent, recommended.
-Familiarity with HTML 3.2 or higher (COIN 61) and current Internet technologies (Web browsers, common graphics formats, FTP).
+Advisory: CIS 50A or CIS 50B, or equivalent, COIN 61 and current Internet technologies (Web browsers, common graphics formats, FTP).

 Two hours lecture, two hours lecture-laboratory, three hours terminal time.
-May be taken three times for credit.

 Advanced concepts and techniques of Macromedia Flash.
 Hands-on experience developing interactive Web-based multimedia presentations incorporating ActionScript, sound and graphics.
 This course is based on knowledge and principles of Macromedia Flash.